Indeed, the image shows the first Sunderland Echo that come off the printing press.

 So, together with sister papers, the Hartlepool Mail and the Shields Gazette, they now share the same head office.

 Although the offices are still within the city boundary, the Sunderland Echo is in a fragile position regarding sales.
 This is because all UK newspaper circulations continue to decline.
 With this in mind, whether the printing location is sustainable or not is open to debate.
-Indeed, some people believe one day, all physical newspapers will become a thing of the past.
+Moreover, some people believe one day, all physical newspapers will become a thing of the past.
 Obviously, they believe that the internet revolution will see to that!